IT-Support-L2/Automated-System-WATCHDOG/README.md

 # SAW: System Automated Watchdog for Windows.

-Using PAGE as GUI drawer but I modified many parts of the generated GUI code to exactly meet my needs.
+Designed with PAGE but I modified many parts of the generated GUI code to exactly meet my needs.
 Using python 3.8.5 and tkinter.
-I used While loop with tkinter which should cause GUI freeze but I bypassed this inconvenience and I broke the limits! 🙏🙏🙏
+I used While loop with tkinter which should cause GUI freeze but I bypassed this inconvenience and I broke the limits!

-successfully tested on Windows 10 pro and Windows Server 2016/2019.
+Successfully tested on Windows 10 pro and Windows Server 2016/2019.

 Computer Resource Monitoring which display pop-up notification and automated alerting email is sent if conditions are not met.